Top 5 Fun Puppy Sports for a Healthy and Happy Pup

-Have a go at dog agility
+Have a go at puppy agility

-Both dog and owner need a degree of fitness, and while your puppy may be too young to jump, many agility clubs have a puppy class where you can learn to navigate some of the other bits of equipment, such as the tunnels and weaves and practice your basic control, ready to start more serious agility training when your dog is older.
+Both dog and owner need a degree of fitness, and while your adolescent dog is still too young to jump, many agility clubs have a puppy class where you can learn to do some of the other bits of equipment such as the tunnels and weaves and practice your basic control ready to start more serious agility training when your dog is older.

 Try out flyball